ee227c/ee227c.github.io/index.md

 these domains.
 We will also see how tools from convex optimization can help tackle non-convex optimization problems common in practice.

-## Updates

-* *The class and its waitlist are completely full.* Please check back later in the semester to see if enrollment will have become available.
-Visitors are permitted to audit only if there is enough space in the room.
-Please do leave available seats to enrolled students.

 ## Assignments

 Assignments will be posted on